Sylgee/Sylgee/README.md

 ## Hi there 👋

-* I'm a Certified ScrumMaster (CSM) currently leading software teams in the development, deployment and sustainability of software products.
+* I'm a Certified ScrumMaster (CSM) currently leading software teams in the development, deployment and sustainenance of software products.
 * My approaches are guided by the Scrum framework (or/and general agile methodologies).

 ### Work Tools Include: